amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

-## WebdriverIO boilerplate code with Jasmine BDD
+### WebdriverIO boilerplate code with Jasmine BDD

 This repository contains a collection of sample webdriverIO (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Jasmine BDD framework.
 It support ES6 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
 It generate Spec, JUNIT, Allure, JSON reporters as well.

-## Installation
+### Installation

 This project is tested on ***Node 6.10.0*** and up.
 While earlier versions of node may be compatible, they have not been tested or verified.

-Install JDK 1.8 if not and make sure class path is set properly.
+`JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` nothing else.

-Install Node.JS from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
+`Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.
 Recommended version is 6.10.0.
 OR  If you have nvm installed globally, you run `nvm install` to get the latest version of node specified in the`.nvmrc` file [here](/.nvmrc).
 If you don't use nvm, be sure that you are using a compatible version.
 Further details on nvm can be found on the official [github page](https://github.com/creationix/nvm).
 MAC OSX users are best suited to install nvm with homebrew `brew install nvm`.

 Once installation is done - open terminal (MAC OS) or command prompt (windows OS) and type below command to verify NodeJS has been installed properly.